cjl032224/Money4Mobs/README.md

 /mk toggleMoneyFromSpawnEggs | m4m.command.mk.spawneggs | Toggles if players get money from mobs spawned in with eggs.
 Defaults to false on first time load.
 /mk toggleMoneyFromSpawners | m4m.command.mk.spawners | Toggles if players get money from mobs spawned in from spawners.
 Defaults to false on first time load.
 /mk language [language] | m4m.command.mk.language | Changes language of messages for M4M per player.
+/mk defaultLanguage [language] | m4m.command.mk.defaultLanguage | Updates the default language of the server.
+Updates each user's language option with the given language

 ### Permissions for group specific multipliers - 5 levels plus Operator
 #### If group/player has multiple level permissions set, the highest level take precedent